High-speed quantum networking by ship

 Despite the capabilities of modern classical networks, it is still routine to transfer classical information stored in removable media, an approach known as \emph{sneakernet}.
 Here we adapt this approach to quantum information, introducing a new network mechanism for the establishment of quantum entanglement over long distances based on the transport of error-corrected quantum memories \cite{DKLP02}.
-Long-distance information transport involves significant latency, but establishing entanglement involves no exchange of users' data, meaning that this latency is irrelevant to network users---instead, the effective latency is the classical one-way communication time required, for example, for quantum teleportation \cite{BBCJPW93}.
+Long-distance information transport involves significant latency, but establishing entanglement involves no exchange of users' data, meaning that this latency is irrelevant to network users.
+Indeed the fact that entanglement distribution can occur without the exchange of classical information leads immediately to Peres' well-known `paradox' of delayed-choice entanglement swapping \cite{Per00,MZK+12}.
+The fact that classical information need not be exchanged to distribute entanglement means that quantum networks can be effectively zero latency, although of course any protocol that uses the distributed entanglement, for example, for quantum teleportation \cite{BBCJPW93}, will be limited by the classical one-way information transfer speed.
 Quantum memories may be transported to locations where entanglement is required or to intermediate locations to facilitate entanglement swapping between traditional quantum repeater networks, enabling a complete network structure without the full deployment of physical links.
 Because transoceanic communication presents a particular challenge for quantum networking, we focus on the establishment of entanglement by ship.